rodolfoba/cargotracker-quarkus/README.md

 Design (DDD).
-The project is directly based on the well known original [Java DDD sample application](http://dddsample.sourceforge.net) developed by DDD pioneer Eric Evans' company Domain Language and the Swedish software consulting company Citerus and the [Eclipse Cargo Tracker](https://eclipse-ee4j.github.io/cargotracker/) powered by JakartaEE at.
+The project is directly based on the well known original [Java DDD sample application](http://dddsample.sourceforge.net) developed by DDD pioneer Eric Evans' company Domain Language and the Swedish software consulting company Citerus and the [Eclipse Cargo Tracker](https://eclipse-ee4j.github.io/cargotracker/) powered by JakartaEE.
 The cargo example actually comes from
 Eric Evans' seminal book on DDD.
 The original application is written in Spring, Hibernate and Jetty whereas the application is built on Quarkus.